 The Chicago Park District reserves the right to cancel or relocate an event due to poor weather and/or turf conditions prior to or on the day of the event that may cause excessive damage to Chicago Park District property.
 Chicago Park District Special Event Permits are non-transferable.
 No rain dates will be issued.
 Refunds will not be granted for inclement weather.

-Regardless of the number of people participating, a Chicago Park District Special Event Permit is required, please reference the 2012 Chicago Park District Special Event Permit Application for more information, or call the Department of Park Services at (312) 742-5369.
+Regardless of the number of people participating, a Chicago Park District Special Event Permit is required, please reference the 2012 Chicago Park District Special Event Permit Application for more information, or call the Department of Revenue at (312) 763-6710.